 Gather!
 Your!
 Records!
 From everywhere they may be stored… farm software, paper records, your head, back of a napkin, etc. Gather everything in one place prior to beginning enrollment as this will help streamline the process.
-As stated earlier, enrollment in the Nori Pilot takes time, effort, and organization.
+As stated earlier, enrollment in the Nori Program takes time, effort, and organization.
 The following tasks are needed prior to beginning enrollment:

 Ensure that you can get the authority of assignment for the fields you plan on entering.
 Anyone who has controlling interest in the land must assign you as the Primary Contact which gives you control and responsibility under the terms of the NRT agreement.

 Become familiar with the Nori NRT agreement.
 We want you to be comfortable with what you are signing up before you invest much time into the process.

 Retrieve field boundary files - Nori defines a field as a parcel of land that has maintained the exact field management from 2000 - present.
 Therefore, if a field is partially irrigated and partially non irrigated, it should be separated into two fields.
 Each field you enroll in your Nori project must have a field boundary.
 Often you can export field boundaries from a farm software tool.
 Boundaries are simply outlines of your field that capture total acreage and need to: